FINDING YOUR SOUL’S PURPOSE

 Our NATAL CHARTS reveal many insights about our current strengths and weaknesses, the direction of our intended life’s work, and the Core Wounding Pattern that we are carrying with us from early childhood.
 When we examine the clues from our NATAL CHARTS, we can see various patterns of who we are to become in the energetic alignments of the various planetary bodies.
 These indications are always related to our LIFE’S MISION if only we can decipher the overall pattern.
 Indications of past abilities, perhaps earned in other lifetimes, can also be seen through the NATAL CHART.

-INDICATIONS OF OUR PAST TALENTS AND GIFTS
+INDICATIONS OF OUR PAST TALENTS AND GIFTS THROUGH THE MOON

 For example, the position of one’s Moon and one’s South Node are both major indicators of abilities you have cultivated in the past.
 Here are some examples of what the Moon’s position in your NATAL CHART may indicate from your past: